hellock/cvbase/docs/video.md

 ## Video

-This module provides friendly apis to read and edit videos.
+This module provides friendly apis to read and convert videos.

 ```python
 import cvbase as cvb